hedyhli/starcli/README.md

 ### Specifying last updated date

-Use this `--last-updated` or `-u` when you want to find popular repos that are last updated on a given date, say 2020-01-01 for 1st of Jan
+Use this `--pushed` or `-p` when you want to find popular repos that are last updated on a given date, say 2020-01-01 for 1st of Jan
 2020:

 ```
-starcli -u 2020-01-01
+starcli -p 2020-01-01
 ```

 ### Searching by user

 Recommended to be used with `--stars` and/or `--date-created`.

 Finding trending projects by GitHub username is supported too.
-Use `--user` or `-U` to do so, provide a valid GitHub username after that, like:
+Use `--user` or `-u` to do so, provide a valid GitHub username after that, like:

 ```
-starcli -U hedythedev
+starcli -u hedythedev
-starcli -U gvanrossum
+starcli -u gvanrossum
 ```

 ### Using date ranges